gearx/vagrant-lamp/README.md

     vagrant destroy

-#### Add the box to your Vagrant Install
+#### Add the box to your Vagrant Install and Test It

     vagrant box add gearx-lamp gearx-lamp.box

-Now more specific boxes can be built off this base box by including this line in their Vagrantfile
+Test using the base box in a projecrt by including this line in a new Vagrantfile and running `vagrant up`

+    Vagrant.configure("2") do |config|

         config.vm.box = "gearx-lamp"

+    end

+#### Upload To Hashicorp Atlas

+Upload the generated gearx-lamp.box file to the Hashicorp Atlas the the web interface.